openresty/lua-nginx-module/README.markdown

     )

 See HTTP method constants methods other than POST.
-The `method` option is ngx.HTTP_GET by default.
+The `method` option is `ngx.HTTP_GET` by default.

 The `share_all_vars` option can control whether to share nginx variables among the current request and the new subrequest.
 If this option is set to `true`, then the subrequest can see all the variable values of the current request while the current requeset can also see any variable value changes made by the subrequest.
 Note that variable sharing can have unexpected side-effects and lead to confusing issues, use it with special care.
-So, by default, the option is set to `false1`.
+So, by default, the option is set to `false`.

+The `args` option can specify extra url arguments, for instance,

+    ngx.location.capture('/foo?a=1',
+        { args = { b = 3, c = ':' } }
+    )

+is equivalent to

+    ngx.location.capture('/foo?a=1&b=3&c=%3a')

+that is, this method will autmotically escape argument keys and values according to URI rules and concatenating them together into a complete query string.
+Because it's all done in hand-written C, it should be faster than your own Lua code.

+The `args` option can also take plain query string:

+    ngx.location.capture('/foo?a=1',
+        { args = 'b=3&c=%3a' } }
+    )

+This is functionally identical to the previous examples.

 ngx.status
 ----------